knative/docs/blog/docs/articles/getting-started-blog-p2.md

 ![](/blog/images/getting-started-blog-series/post2/vscode002.png)

-If you are using Jetbrains IDEs, here is how to install the [kubernetes plugin](https://plugins.jetbrains.com/plugin/10485-kubernetes):
+If you are using Jetbrains IDEs, here is how to install the [Kubernetes plugin](https://plugins.jetbrains.com/plugin/10485-kubernetes):

 ![](/blog/images/getting-started-blog-series/post2/jb001.png)